Founder and Staff

 A life of action

 As a result of her work confronting international animal smugglers, she has gone undercover to investigate primate smuggling rings and laboratories, received death threats from illicit animal dealers, and been the target of groundless (but expensive) lawsuits.
-Since 1979, she has participated in all of the Conferences of the Parties to the Convention on International Trade in Endangered Species (important gatherings that help determine which species will be accorded special international protections), as well as numerous meetings of the International Union for Conservation of Nature (IUCN) and the International Primatological Society.
+From 1979 through 2010, she participated in all of the Conferences of the Parties to the Convention on International Trade in Endangered Species (important gatherings that help determine which species will be accorded special international protections), as well as numerous meetings of the International Union for Conservation of Nature (IUCN) and the International Primatological Society.
 Her gift for languages has been an asset in these international activities: in addition to English, she speaks French, Spanish, and some Hindi.

 Shirley has also involved IPPL in productive relationships with other grassroots nonprofit sanctuaries and pro-wildlife advocacy groups located in countries around the world, particularly where primates are native.
 Shirley feels that it is important to encourage cooperation between animal and environmental organizations both at the grassroots level and on a global scale.